aaryakulkarnii/aiml/README.md

 Understanding and auditing this bias is critical for:
 - **Equitable capital allocation** — ensuring Global South firms are not systematically under-financed due to structural reporting deficits.
 - **ESG policy design** — informing how rating agencies should adapt their methodologies for emerging markets.
-- **AI accountability & Bias Mitigation** — demonstrating how XAI tools (SHAP) combined with institutional target-scaling (DAES) can audit and correct geographic bias.
+- **AI accountability & Bias Mitigation** — demonstrating how XAI tools (SHAP), formal decomposition methods (Oaxaca-Blinder), and institutional target-scaling (DAES) can jointly audit and correct geographic bias.

 ---

 ## ❓ Research Questions

 > 1. *Do AI-driven ESG scoring models exhibit geographic bias by systematically predicting lower scores or producing higher prediction errors for firms from the Global South compared to those from the Global North?*
+> 2. *How much of the observed North-South ESG gap is explained by legitimate differences in firm characteristics, versus unexplained by them (i.e., attributable to how firms are scored rather than what they look like)?*
-> 2. *How do feature importances shift during sub-pillar ablation when raw operational signals replace aggregated scores?*
+> 3. *How do feature importances shift during sub-pillar ablation when raw operational signals replace aggregated scores?*
-> 3. *Can a Disclosure-Adjusted ESG Scoring (DAES) framework dynamically shrink the Global North vs. Global South rating gap without distorting global model performance?*
+> 4. *Can a Disclosure-Adjusted ESG Scoring (DAES) framework, grounded in real institutional data, dynamically shrink the Global North vs. Global South rating gap without distorting global model performance?*

 ---